-14 To what extent does the authority consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
-Does it consider the market positions and conduct of other suppliers and buyers in its analysis?
-Does it analyse whether certain types of agreement or restriction are widely used in the market?
+16 To what extent are supplier market shares relevant when assessing the legality of individual restraints?
+Are the market positions and conduct of other suppliers relevant?
+Is it relevant whether certain types of restriction are widely used by suppliers in the market?